haer0248/catpalm-wiki-v2/docs/en_us/item/particle_block.md

 [← Return to main page](../)
 # Particle Generator
-Placing too many will cause your game to lag.。
+Placing too many will cause your game to lag.

 ## Data
 <table>